Tutorial Gateway

 }

-In this Java program, we declared the long array with random array elements.
-Then we call the public static LongcopyOf (long[] anLongArray, int newLength) method to copy the Java Long array to a new array of a specified length.
+In this program, we declare the long array with random elements.
+Then we call the public static LongcopyOf (long[] anLongArray, int newLength) method to copy the Long array to a new one of a specified length.

 package ArrayMethods;